azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 Note that the standard Terraform executable itself is free to use.
 [Terraform Enterprise](https://www.hashicorp.com/products/terraform) has a Pro and Premium tier, depending on the required level of features.

 ## End of Lab 5

 We have reached the end of the lab.
 You have moved to running Terraform locally and we're now using Service Principals for authentication.

 We have also looked at the Azure Marketplace offering for Terraform, and at Terraform Enterprise.
+If you would like to see a labs on configuring Terraform Enterprise then add a comment below.

 Your .tf files should look similar to those in <https://github.com/richeney/terraform-lab5>.